1Computer1/ewe/README.md

 # ewe

-An interpreter for the lambda calculus.
+An interpreter and REPL for the lambda calculus.
-To use, `stack install ewe` then `ewe filename`.
+To use, run `stack install ewe` then run `ewe` for more info.

 ## Syntax